saracemre/movement_detector/README.md

 1. Upload all files to a GitHub repository.
 2. Go to [Streamlit Cloud](https://streamlit.io/cloud) and start a new app.
-3. Select `app.py` as the main file and deploy. \n
+3. Select `app.py` as the main file and deploy.

 App is online now: https://movementdetector-bkvmkpkkj4bsajfkjyd4rc.streamlit.app/

-### Hugging Face Spaces

-1. Go to [Hugging Face Spaces](https://huggingface.co/spaces) and create a new Space.
-2. Choose **Streamlit** as the SDK.
-3. Upload your project files or link from GitHub.
-4. Start the deployment.

 ## File Descriptions